FRC4946/4946Wiki/content/Team History/2015 Recycle Rush.md

 ![](https://youtu.be/AWXJDPgkIi0)
 ## North Bay Regional

 The team then competed at the North Bay competition.
 The team had a qualifying average score of 70.18, ranking 16th at the event.
 The team was 1st pick of alliance 8, and was eliminated in the quarterfinals.
-The team also won the [[Judges Award]].
+The team also won the [[Judge's Award]].
 ![[DSC02240.jpg]]